Tendonitis Treatment Ballwin, MO

 De Quervain’s Tenosynovitis

-Symptoms of De Quervain’s tenosynovitis include pain and inflammation where the thumb meets the wrist, and difficulty making a fist.
+Symptoms of De Quervain’s tenosynovitis include pain and swelling where the thumb meets the wrist, and difficulty gripping or pinching objects.

 Tennis Elbow

-Symptoms of tennis elbow include pain and irritation on the outer part of the elbow, and a weak grip.
+Symptoms of tennis elbow include pain and soreness on the outer part of the elbow, and a weak grip.

 Golfer’s Elbow

-Tendonitis Treatment in Ballwin, MO: Are You at Risk?
+Tendonitis Treatment in Ballwin, MO: Causes

-• Medications — Certain medications, such as corticosteroids or fluoroquinolone antibiotics, can also increase the likelihood of developing tendonitis.
+• Medications — Certain medications, for example corticosteroids or fluoroquinolone antibiotics, can also increase the risk of developing tendonitis.

 Physical Therapy in Ballwin, MO for Tendonitis Treatment

-• Ultrasound therapy is a type of physical therapy that uses high-frequency sound waves to treat soft tissue injuries like tendonitis.
+• Ultrasound therapy is a type of physical therapy that uses sound waves to penetrate deep into soft tissue and provide a gentle heat that increases blood flow and reduces swelling.

 How to Prepare For Your 1st Appointment With a Physical Therapist in Ballwin, MO